BREAKING

 price you're paying to remain.
 Some folks

-develop a secret plan for their escape, in response to many years
+develop a secret plan for their abrupt escape, in response to many

 This probably isn't the best or most admirable way to exit this

-relationship--but the sad reality is, it could be your safest option.
+relationship, but the sad reality is, it might be your safest and

-If you're frowning more than you're smiling, get out!
+most sound option.
+If you're frowning more than you're smiling,

 If

-you've exited this affair, it catalyzes such intense self-doubt
+you've already exited this affair, it catalyzes such intense

-and turmoil, you can barely think about anything else.
-Another one
+self-doubt and turmoil, you can barely give your focus to anything

 myths about Borderlines, that will effectively